 People at Risk for Delirium

-- Certain medications such as sleeping pills, blood pressure medications, sedatives, and painkillers
+- Certain medications, such as sleeping pills, blood pressure medications, sedatives, and painkillers

 - Contributing Factors that Because Delirium Include

-- Infection such as urinary tract infection
+- Infections such as urinary tract infection

 - Lack of sleep